 What is vulvodynia?

-Vulvodynia can be described in more specific terms depending on where the pain is felt and whether it is triggered by any sort of activity, such as sex or inserting a tampon:
+Vulvodynia can be described in more specific terms depending on where you feel pain, and whether it is triggered by any sort of activity, such as sex or inserting a tampon:

-• Generalized vulvodynia describes pain felt in the entire vulvar area, rather than in one specific place
+• Generalized vulvodynia describes pain felt in the entire vulva, rather than in one specific place.

 • Unprovoked vulvodynia is when the pain isn’t triggered by any known factor.
 This is sometimes also called “spontaneous vulvodynia.”

-There is also a common type of vulvodynia called vestibulodynia, which is when pain is provoked in a specific part of the vulva.
+There is also a common type of vulvodynia called vestibulodynia, when pain is provoked in a specific part of the vulva.

 What is vestibulodynia?

 Sometimes, vulvodynia can develop following another condition, for example, a yeast infection, though most research is necessary to fully understand the connection.
 When this happens, the pain is referred to as “secondary”.
-Primary vulvodynia is when there is no identifiable or known cause for the pain at all.
+Primary vulvodynia is when there is no identifiable or known cause for the pain.

-You may have already clocked that the defining symptom of vulvodynia is vulvar pain.
+You may have already clocked that the defining symptom of vulvodynia is pain in your vulva.
 Whether the pain is burning, stinging, throbbing, or something else, it’s classified as vulvodynia if it’s been going on for more than three months and no cause can be identified.

 How is vulvodynia diagnosed?